hyamamoto/hackerrank-core/README.md

 Main class: jp.freepress.hackerrank.SplashSpaceXMain
 Description: This is a SpaceX game solver.

 This bot rotates encrypted texts and brute-forces to decipher the most of questions a Scientist asks without any supplemental information.
 This bot sometimes stops when it's processing the problems from #10000 to #11100.
-Whwn you find the bot has stopped on a certain problem, you may need to run the bot on the problem later or solve it by hand.
+When you find the bot has stopped on a certain problem, you may need to run the bot again on the problem later or solve it by hand.
 Note that you need to get [Wolfram*Alpha](http://products.wolframalpha.com/api/) APPID and specify "-waId {APPID}" command line argument if you are to challenge later than 11000th problem.

 Usage: